programaker-project/programaker-docs/docs/tutorials/weather-bot.md

 ### Connecting to AEMET

-There is no special requirement to connect to the AEMET service, so we can just go to [PrograMaker's main page](https://programaker.com/) and click on the `[+]` button below "My Bridges".
+There is no special requirement to connect to the AEMET service, so we can just go to [PrograMaker's main page](https://programaker.com/) and click on the `[+]` button below "My connections".

 ![](./img/weather-connect.png)